valecase4/GarminHealthInsights/README.md

 4. __Is there a correlation between the number of steps taken and the average heart rate?__
     * Are the number of steps and the average heart rate correlated?
     * Divide days into categories based on step count ranges and analyze how the average heart rate varies across these categories.

+### The Core of the Project

+After the phase of data exploration and data cleaning, you find the entire process of data analysis by opening `main.ipynb` file, that represents the main core of the data analysis project.